Although work related deaths in America are down on average, falls remain a major problem area—especially for the construction industry.

 Why?
-One major factor is that employers and workers are not being adequately trained on OSHA requirements for fall protection.
+One major factor is that workers are not getting routine training on OSHA requirements for fall protection.

 One And NOT Done – Fighting The Forgetting Curve

-Ever sit in on a seminar that seemed to last “Forever….”
+Ever sit in on an informational seminar that seemed to last “Forever….”
 Pretty soon, all you hear is a voice droning on and on about…what?
-You don’t know because they lost you after 30 min.
+You don’t know because they lost you after 10 min.
 Info overload!

 How Does Knowledge Loss Affect Safety?

 Over time, your workers will forget the hour and a half lecture on safety and all the details needed to operate safely day-to-day – eventually resulting in poor decisions and mistakes.
 Unfortunately, the outcome is inevitably a higher rate of accidents, damages, and liabilities to the company and supervisors.